-- Q: How many people have HHT in Ireland?
+How many people have HHT in Ireland?

 Approximately 1 in 5000 people globally……. so it is estimated 1000 people here in Ireland.

 You breathe air into your body through your nose and mouth.
 The air goes down an air pipe in your throat to your lungs.
 Lungs work like big balloons.
 When you breathe in, your lungs expand and when you breathe out they get smaller.
 Your lungs put oxygen into your blood so your heart can pump it into your arteries.
 Arteries take fresh blood from your heart to your other organs and your veins carry the used blood back to your heart.
 For this to happen, you need capillaries to connect the arteries and veins.
 In HHT, the capillaries are missing or are not working properly in your lungs, which means your lungs can’t absorb as much oxygen as other people’s lungs.
 To get more oxygen, your lungs keep trying to get more air which makes you feel like you can’t catch your breath.

 Your body needs blood to do all of the things you like to do.
 Your body makes new blood all of the time but if you have lost some blood, through frequent nosebleeds for instance, you will feel weak until you have made enough new blood to replace the blood you lost.
 Sometimes people with HHT have to get extra blood through blood transfusions to help them feel better

 One of the most important things that you can do is to see your GP every year for a physical examination or check-up.
 If problems are identified, then recommendations can be made to see your HHT doctor.
 When you visit your HHT doctor, you may have some tests.
-These tests include a bubble echocardiogram (picture of your heart), chest CT scan (computerized tomography of chest), pulse oximetry (small device clipped to your finger) and MRI of your brain (magnetic imaging of the brain).
+These tests include a bubble echocardiogram (picture of your heart), chest CT scan (computerised tomography of chest), pulse oximetry (small device clipped to your finger) and MRI of your brain (magnetic imaging of the brain).
 These tests help the doctors know and learn about your body and the blood vessels.
 They must know the size and location of the AVMs in order to make a decision about treatment.
 Doctors can treat these abnormal blood vessels in your nose, lungs and brain with a medicine, procedure or surgery.
 You will need to go to the hospital for treatment, some of which will be as an outpatient.
 You and your family are not the only ones who have HHT.
 Thousands of people have this condition.
 Many doctors and scientists are working hard to try to find medical treatments which make it easier for you to live with your HHT.

 Many people get nosebleeds and for lots of different reasons.
 So nosebleeds are an indication but not a confirmation of having HHT.
 Other indicators would be telangiectases or red spots on your skin

 Nosebleeds are disturbing and awkward and can be socially embarrassing.
 However with practice and planning one can manage them quite well.